Yenof/Chat-Panel/README.md

 <br/>
 <br/>
 <br/>
-Please feel free to reach out with any comments, concerns, or questions to @Yenofthunder on Discord. :D
+I love feedback, please feel free to reach out with any comments, concerns, or questions to @Yenofthunder on Discord. :D